vincentdhuynh/etl-pipeline/README.md

 Goals - Build a manual ETL process where I  extract data from Excel, transform it in SQL, and load it into a reporting dashboard in Tableau.

-This dataset reepresents salaries gathered through an online survey and is continuously growing as new users submit their salary information.
+This dataset represents salaries gathered through an online survey and is continuously growing as new users submit their salary information.
 Datasource: [https://oscarbaruffa.com/messy/](https://docs.google.com/spreadsheets/d/1IPS5dBSGtwYVbjsfbaMCYIWnOuRmJcbequohNxCyGVw/edit?resourcekey#gid=1625408792)

 # of rows (Begin): 11,588